Yu-Lab-Genomics/MethylAI/README.md

 **Arguments (required)**
 `--cpg_coordinate`: BED-formatted file (zero-base) containing CpG site coordinates.
 Contextual sequences will be extracted for model input.
 `--genome_fasta`: Reference genome FASTA file for sequence extraction.
-`--config_file`:  Python configuration file defining model architecture and hyperparameters.
+`--config_file`:  Path to the Python configuration file.
-`--config_dict_name`: Name of the Python dictionary variable containing configuration parameters.
+`--config_dict_name`:  Name of the Python dictionary variable (within the config file) that holds the configuration.
 `--model_ckpt`: Path to the model checkpoint file.
 `--gpu_id`: GPU device for computation.
 `--batch_size`: Batch size for DataLoader during inference.